Tesla and SpaceX chief Elon Musk wants to be your candyman

 "I'm starting a candy company & it's going to be amazing," Musk tweeted.

-And if you suspect this to be a half-baked April Fool's joke, Musk wants to put your mind at ease, saying in a followup tweet that he's "super super serious."
+If you suspect this to be a half-baked April Fools' joke, Musk wants to put your mind at ease, saying in a followup tweet that he's "super super serious."

-The details of what Musk has in the mix weren't exactly clear.
-Representatives for Musk didn't immediately respond to a request for comment.
+Details of Musk's vision aren't exactly clear, and representatives for him didn't immediately respond to a request for comment.

-Has all this talk about conquering Mars really been just about a different Milky Way?
-Don't snicker.
+Apparently Musk's new affection for confections was born out of a mini-feud he has with fellow billionaire Warren Buffett, the owner of Berkshire Hathaway, which in turn owns See's Candies.
+Musk has been a vocal opponent of companies' big competitive advantages over one another, calling it "lame."

+During Saturday's Berkshire Hathaway shareholders meeting, Buffett disagreed, adding that Musk should stay way from the candy market, Fortune reported.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.